-Body mass index perfectly establishes the relationship between body weight and height.
+Body mass index correctly establishes the relationship between body weight and height.

 According to the international obesity task force (IOTF), and National Institute of Health (NIH) agencies, body weight is classified as: